A model for configuration spaces of points: Compactified configuration spaces

-The following proposition can essentially be found in the literature, we only have to apply minor modifications in order to work in the semi-algebraic setting. \begin{prop} Let $p_1\colon \FM_M(2) \to M$ (respectively $p_2 \colon \FM_M(2) \to M$) be the map that forgets the point labeled by $2$ (resp. $1$) from a configuration.
-There is a form $\phi_{12}\in \Omega_{PA}^{D-1}(\FM_M(2))$\footnote{ The form $\phi_{12}$ can be chosen to belong to the smaller algebra $\Omega_{triv}(\FM_M(2))$, as shown in Appendix \ref{app:PA}.
-This technical requirement is needed in order to be able to consider fiber integrals of $\phi_{12}$.} satisfying the following properties: \begin{enumerate}[(i)]
+The following proposition can essentially be found in the literature (c.f. for instance \cite[Section 3]{BC}, \cite{CR} and \cite[Lemma 2]{CM}), we only have to apply minor modifications in order to work in the semi-algebraic setting. \begin{prop} Let $p_1\colon \FM_M(2) \to M$ (respectively $p_2 \colon \FM_M(2) \to M$) be the map that forgets the point labeled by $2$ (resp. $1$) from a configuration.
+There is a form $\phi_{12}\in \Omega_{triv}^{D-1}(\FM_M(2))$ satisfying the following properties: \begin{enumerate}[(i)]